 I began writing my first, four movement Piano Sonata No.1, in 1986 as a student at the Birmingham School of Music (now Royal Birmingham Conservatoire).
 It was this Sonata that John Ogdon was later to perform, and that led to my dedicating my first piano concerto to him -

-The second, four movement Sonata No.2 (Spirits of Our Age II), was inspired by the painting 'Christ Carrying the Cross' - Hieronimus Bosch.
-Various characters within the painting are described in the piece.
-The sonata also experiments with percussive effects such as striking the piano beneath the keyboard with the sustain pedal held to create a 'sonic boom'.
+My second, four movement Sonata No.2 (Spirits of Our Age II), was inspired by the painting 'Christ Carrying the Cross' - by Hieronimus Bosch.
+Various characters within the painting are musically described in the piece.
+The sonata experiments with percussive effects such as striking the piano beneath the keyboard with the sustain pedal held to create a 'sonic boom'.

 Sonata No.3 is in four movements and is based on the play between major/minor tonalities.

-Soanat No.5 is in three movements and has 'jazz' elements in the first, even though jazz is not a particular interest of mine (see - Now That's What I Call Jazz!).
+Sonata No.5 is in three movements and has 'jazzy' elements in the first, even though jazz is not a particular interest of mine (see - Now That's What I Call Jazz!).
 It also makes use of arpeggiated chords.

-The sixth sonata begins in martial fashion with cluster chords played with both forearms.
-The second and third movements are short.
+Sonata No.6 begins in martial fashion with cluster chords played with both forearms.
+The second and third movements are shorter.

-The seventh sonata is a much lighter work than the others and makes use of ostinati patterns.
+Sonata No.7 is a much lighter work than that makes use of ostinati patterns.
 In three movements.

-The eighth sonata (Enceladus) is in three movements and is so subtitled as there are many internal stresses and strains (just like Saturn's moon that it is named after).
+Sonata No.8 (Enceladus) in three movements, is so subtitled as there are many internal stresses and strains (just like Saturn's moon that it is named after).

-The ninth and most recent sonata to date is again in four movements and begins with a very strong first subject based on the tritone.
-The sonata ends with variations on the hymn known as Old Hundreth.
+Sonata No.9 is again in four movements and begins with a very strong first subject based on the interval of the tritone.
+The sonata ends with variations on the hymn known as Old Hundredth.

 Piano Sonata No.4 - complete work (premiere)